 Why get vaccinated?

-- TETANUS (Lockjaw) causes painful muscle tightening and stiffness, usually all over the body.
+TETANUS (Lockjaw) is rare in the United States today.
+It causes painful muscle tightening and stiffness, usually all over the body.
 It can lead to tightening of muscles in the head and neck so you can’t open your mouth, swallow, or sometimes even breathe.
-Tetanus kills about 1 out of 5 people who are infected.
+Tetanus kills about 1 out of 10 people who are infected after receiving the best medical care.

-- DIPHTHERIA can cause a thick coating to form in the back of the throat.
+DIPHTHERIA is also rate in the United States today.
+It can cause a thick coating to form in the back of the throat.
 It can lead to breathing problems, paralysis, heart failure, and death.

 These diseases are caused by bacteria.
 Diphtheria and pertussis are spread from person to person through coughing or sneezing.
 Tetanus enters the body through cuts, scratches, or wounds.